grvty-labs/django-finkok/README.md

 ------------

-Before installing this package, make sure your development and production systems are compatible with the library `suds-jurko`.
+Before installing this package, make sure your development and production systems are compatible with the libraries `suds-jurko` and `lxml`, as this application will not work without them.

 **Not available in pip yet, wait for version 0.3**